wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 = What do I get in this free version? =

 Spreadsheet like view of products, customers and orders.
-Search and navigation, limited inline editing for products, ability to delete multiple items at once, a quick edit link to WP e-Commerce / WooCommerce editing screen.
+Search and navigation, limited inline editing, ability to delete multiple items at once, a quick edit link to WP e-Commerce / WooCommerce editing screen.

 = What do the paid versions give me? =

-Paid versions (Pro, Multisite and Developer) allow managing product variations (WPeC 3.8+ or WooCommerce 1.4+ required), inline editing on all fields right within the spreadsheet view and a powerful Batch Update screen where you can apply multiple smart update actions to selected / all items.
+Paid versions (Pro, Multisite and Developer) unlimited managing product variations, full inline editing right within the spreadsheet view and a powerful Batch Update screen where you can apply multiple smart update actions to selected / all items.
+You can also add / duplicate products or the entire store.
 For Customers, you can see total sales for each customer and their last order details.
-You can also export data into CSV.
+You can also export data into CSV and print orders / packing slips.

 It also gives the warm feeling of supporting further development of the plugin.